webandras/static-site-express/content/posts/2018-06-22-welcome_to_static_site_express.md

 VMs are used for full isolation including resources (for example, to subdivide the server resources for shared hosting: each hosting having a computing power of X CPUs of X type, have X GB of memory and X GB storage space), and have a separate OS installed along with the host OS, so they do not share the kernel.

 For Windows, you need to install Windows Subsystem for Windows 2 (WSL2) to have a distro based on Linux kernel installed.
 Although, there are container base images available for Windows as well.
-So, Docker can even use the Windows kernel, and thus a Linux kernel is not necessarly needed to be installed.
+So, Docker can even use the Windows kernel (for specific images).

-Lots of images are pre-compiled for us (like the `netlify/build` image) and stored in the DockerHub registry.
+Lots of images are pre-compiled for us (like the `netlify/build` image) and stored in the Docker (not DockerHub) registry (DockerHub is just an UI).
 You don't need to build them from Dockerfile, you just download them from the register.

-If you know the basics of Docker, you can understand some things about Netlify as well.
+If you know some Docker basics, you can understand some things about Netlify as well.
 Check these shell scripts out:

 When the Docker fires up, this script runs: